rowland007/Cyber-Playbook/docs/organizational/common-language-for-computer-security-incidents.md

         - **corruption of information** - unauthorized alteration of data on a computer or network.
         - **denial of service** - intentional degradation or blocking of computer or network resources.

-!!! danger "Link to Source"
+??? cite "Link to Source"
-[A Common Language for Computer Security Incidents by John D. Howard & Thomas A. Longstaff](https://doi.org/10.2172/751004) hosted on U.S. Department of Engergy's Office of Scientific and Technical Information.
+    :fontawesome-solid-external-link-alt: [A Common Language for Computer Security Incidents by John D. Howard & Thomas A. Longstaff](https://doi.org/10.2172/751004) hosted on U.S. Department of Engergy's Office of Scientific and Technical Information.